DSSGxUK/s23_deforestation_exp/create_fcc_map/README.md

 # Create Forest Cover Change Map

-The following script can be used to download, process and obtains map of forest cover change (FCC) for the years 2000-2022 in the format of `fcc_123` where:
+The following script can be used to download, process and obtain maps of forest cover change (FCC) for the years 2000-2022 in the format of `fcc_123` where:
  - 1 stands for deforestation in the first time period
  - 2 stands for deforestation in the second time period
  - 3 stands for remaining forest cover